gramineproject/gramine/Documentation/devel/encfiles.rst

 be decrypted and then copied into the ``decrypted`` buffer.
 The root MHT node will have the key and MAC for the data-node decryption.

-First the steps 1-4 are performed, which correspond to same steps 1-4 in the read flow of the <3KB file.
+First, the steps 1-4 are performed, which correspond to same steps 1-4 in the read flow of the <3KB file.
 Then in step 5, the root MHT node is copied into the enclave memory.
 The AES-GCM decryption of the root MHT node is performed using the ``root_mht_node_key`` key and the comparison against ``root_mht_node_mac``